 NDCS is part of an affiliated nonprofit group that shares common management through affiliation agreements and agreements for administrative services.
-Other members of this affiliated nonprofit group are: Nexus Family Healing, Nexus - PATH Family Healing, Nexus - Kindred Family Healing, Nexus - FACTS Family Healing, Nexus - Woodbourne Family Healing, Woodbourne Charitable Trust, and Nexus Foundation for Family Healing.
-Transactions entered into with these affiliates have been identified within these financial statements as related party transactions (Note 8).
-Based on the nature of the relationship with above noted entities, there are no requirements to consolidate these entities into NDCS's financial statements.
+Other members of this affiliated nonprofit group are: Nexus Family Healing, Nexus - PATH Family Healing, Nexus - Kindred Family Healing, Nexus - FACTS Family Healing, Nexus Foundation for Family Healing, Nexus - Woodbourne Family Healing, and Woodbourne Center Charitable Trust.
+Transactions entered into with these affiliates have been identified within these financial statements as related party transactions (see Note 8).
+Based on the nature of the relationship with above noted entities, there are no requirements to consolidate these entities into our financial statements.